drewbelf/cv/index.md

 ### scholarly chapter

 "Medieval Receptions."
 In *The Cambridge Companion to Christology*, edited by Timothy Pawl and Michael Peterson.
-Cambridge: Cambridge University Press (under contract and accepted by editors).
+Cambridge: Cambridge University Press (scheduled for publication in fall 2025).

 ### book reviews